alex05447/miniconfig/README.md

 ## **Overview**

-Config (file)s here are meant to be collections of key - value pairs.
+Config files here are meant to be simple collections of key - value pairs.
 Think JSON.

 Primitive value types are
 - booleans,